William-B01649474/JavaScript_Submission/README.md

+THE FULL PROJECT CAN BE FOUND AT: https://github.com/William-B01649474/babylonJSdev

 # BabylonJS Project: Five Scenes of Basic Functions

 Welcome to the **My First JavaScript Project**, where we explore five unique scenes showcasing the core features and functionalities of the BabylonJS library.
 Each scene demonstrates different concepts like lighting, animation, GUI integration, and interactions, providing a foundation for learning 3D web development.